 The aim of the course will be to provide a foundation in evidence based cognitive behavioral theory.
-The focus on the approach to psychotherapy will enable students to develop their own integrative orientation for clinical practice.
+The focus on therapeutic processes associated with the cognitive behavioral approach to psychotherapy will enable students to develop their own integrative orientation for clinical practice.